tipenehughes/demo_app_metadata_call/README.md

 ```
 zcli apps:package
 ```
 4. Upload the app to your Zendesk account and install.
-You will be prompted to enter an optional form name of your choosing, and enable or disable role retrictions.
+You will be prompted to enter an optional form name of your choosing, and enable or disable role restrictions.
 These are example installation settings defined under parameters in the `manifest.json` file.

 [Uploading and installing a private app](https://developer.zendesk.com/documentation/apps/getting-started/uploading-and-installing-a-private-app/)